Skip to Content

 June 2017 - Professor Tahu Kukutai and new CaDDANZ team member Dr Arama Rata wrote a chapter in the recently released book 'Fair Borders?
 Migration Policy in the Twenty-First Century' Click here for more information on this book.
-This book has generated some press interest with Mana magazine, Sunday Star Times, an interview with Radio NZ and E-TANGATA Magazine.
+This book has generated some press interest with Mana magazine, Sunday Star Times, and an interview with Radio NZ.

 June 2017 - Associate Professor Michael Cameron (Acting Principal Investigator - CaDDANZ research programme) has released a blog - How segregated is Auckland, and New Zealand?
 Click here

 June 2017 - Professor Paul Spoonley was one of the panelists and Dr Trudie Cain was the convenor in the Event - 'Talking ethnic diversity and immigration in Tāmaki Makaurau' on Tuesday 6 June in Auckland.
 For more information on this event see

 Congratulations Dr Junjia Ye - co-winner of the 2016 Labour History Best Book Prize - Class Inequality in the Global City: Migrants, Workers and Cosmopolitanism in Singapore.